mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 Having said that, the 2 main objectives of this dapp are:
 - to attribute ownership to content created through this type of collaboration.
-- to empower writers and wannabe-writers, by make their journey more profitable and trackable.
+- to empower writers and wannabe-writers, by making their journey more profitable and trackable.

 As a reader using Crypto Prompts: you will be able to read every prompt and each of its ramifications (if they exist), as well as search for specific prompts, ramifications or even second order ramifications.
 As a writer using Crypto Prompts: you will be able to write new initial prompts and new ramifications for any existing prompt.